edgedb/edgedb/docs/datamodel/annotations.rst

 Standard annotations
 --------------------

-There is a number of annotations defined in the standard library.
+There are a number of annotations defined in the standard library.
 The following are the annotations which can be set on any schema item:

 - ``title``